1. What does “False Advertising” mean?

-Wish does not promote the use of images with prices in the listing.
+Wish does not support the use of images with prices in the listing.
 This can confuse the consumer and also affect Wish’s ability to provide a high-quality customer support experience.

 Merchant Contact or Referral Information:

-Wish does not promote the use of merchant contact or referral information within the listing.
+Wish does not support the use of merchant contact or referral information within the listing.
 This information can provide a negative experience for our consumers on Wish.